passbolt/passbolt_help/_includes/hosting/install/aws/ami.md

 database = "passbolt_p5aEMDJ9"
 ```

-The randomly generated credentials for 'passbolt_usr_l9WIsaQO' will be used on the web wizard.
 Please note that 'l9WIsaQO' is a random generated identifier that might vary from instance to instance.

 ### 1.3.
-HTTPS setup process:
+Setup HTTPS (optional, but highly recommended):

-At this point it is encouraged to setup SSL for your instance, there are two main methods described below:
+If you are planning to use this AWS instance in production, it is highly recommended to setup SSL.
+There are two main methods described below:

 - [Auto (Using Let's Encrypt)](/configure/https/{{ product }}/debian/auto.html)
 - [Manual (Using user-provided SSL certificates)](/configure/https/{{ product }}/debian/manual.html)